-Cut sausage into small pieces (or remove from casings and crumble).
+- Cut sausage into small pieces (or remove from casings and crumble).
 Place in frying pan and brown lightly in 2 Tablespoons of water to render the fat.
 Drain and cool.

 - In a large bowl, combine ricotta, mozzarella, salt, and pepper; add eggs one at a time, beating with a wooden spoon after each addition.

-	- Add cooked sausage, prosciutto, salami, pepperoni, ham, chopped parsley and grated cheese to ricotta mixture and blend well.
+- Add cooked sausage, prosciutto, salami, pepperoni, ham, chopped parsley, and grated cheese to the ricotta mixture and blend well.

-	- Once the pie is lined with the capicola, fill with the ricotta and diced meat mixture.
+- Once the pie is lined with the capicola, fill it with the ricotta and diced meat mixture.

 - After filling the dough-lined pan, stretch the second piece of dough and place it over the filling, pressing the edges closed.
 Be careful not to tear the dough.
 The top must be sealed.

 - If there is a lot of excess dough left on the edge, carefully trim some, but leave enough to flute the sealed edge.
 At this point, any extra dough can be used to decorate the top of your pizza rustica.